derrick1451/math-magician/README.md

 Contributions, issues, and feature requests are welcome!

-I'm open to any suggestions about this project.
+I'm open to any suggestions about this project..

 Feel free to check the [issues page](https://github.com/derrick1451/math-magician/issues).